hjanime/gMiner/Documentation/intro.rst

      $ sudo apt-get install python-setuptools
      $ sudo yum install python-setuptools
+     $ sudo port install python-setuptools

 Requirements
 """"""""""""
-gFeatMiner doesn't depend on exotic libraries, but it requires Python 2.6 or above to work in addition to the three following packages: ``matplotlib, cherrypy, python-magic``.
+gFeatMiner doesn't depend on exotic libraries, but it requires Python 2.6 or above to work in addition to the two following packages: ``matplotlib, python-magic``.
 These package dependencies will automatically be resolved if you use the ``pip`` command.

 If you get strange errors when ``pip`` tries to install matplotlib (because of the ft2font extension for instance), just type one of the following commands::

      $ sudo apt-get install python-matplotlib
      $ sudo yum install python-matplotlib
+     $ sudo port install python-setuptools

 Upgrading
 """""""""